• info@discoveraltitude.com

 Acclimatization process and climbing route for Mount Ama Dablam

-When you are well acclimatized and ready for the actual Climb to the summit then we proceed to camp one (5700m.) which goes via an interim camp.
+When you are well acclimatized and ready for the actual Climb to the summit we proceed to camp one (5700M) which goes via an interim camp.
 This climb is mostly scrambling on rocks and rock slabs.
-After this, you can use fixed ropes all the way to the summit which are already fixed by Sherpa for your safety.
+After this, you can use fixed ropes to the summit which are already fixed by Sherpa for your safety.

 Climbing Ama Dablam in the spring season.